drj11/drj11.github.io/2019-04-11/ibm-holocaust.md

 Good questions to ask are:
-"Am I building something that could be used to make a Nazi death machine?", and, "Am I collecting data that will be used by Nazis to kill or supress people when the Nazis invade and overthrow my legitimate government?".
+"Am I building something that could be used to make a Nazi death machine?", and, "Am I collecting data that will be used by Nazis to kill or suppress people when the Nazis invade and overthrow my legitimate government?".

 The book certainly makes the case that technocracy is